UniPipe/openpipe/README.md

 # Openpipe: A human friendly data-oriented integration toolkit

-Over the years while performing different roles within Information Tecnhology, a significant part of my effort was devoted to data collection/analists/transformation automation.
+Over the years while performing different roles within Information Technology, a significant part of my effort was devoted to data collection/analysis/transformation automation.
 I have lost the track to the number of sheets, shell and python scripts whose main purpose was to parse/filter/transform data.

-Openpipe is and attempt to offer those automation capabilities in a more human-friendly and higly reusable format.
+Openpipe is and attempt to offer those automation capabilities in a more human-friendly and highly reusable format.

 To get a better understanding how openpipe can be used, take a look at https://www.openpipe.org/ .